pnarwa/nano-project/README.md

 * How does the price vary across different months?
 * What property types are expensive to rent?
 * What are the least expensive and most expensive neighborhoods in the Boston area?
 Towards the end, I build a model to predict the price of a rental property.
-There are two regression algorithms used to build the prediction model, Linear Regression and Lasso Regression
+There are two regression algorithms used to build the model, Lasso Regression and RandomForest Regression.

 ## File Descriptions <a name="files"></a>